pretix/pretix/doc/api/resources/sendmail_rules.rst

-Automated email rules
+Scheduled email rules
 =====================

 Resource description
 --------------------

-Automated email rules that specify emails that the system will send automatically at a specific point in time, e.g. the day of the event.
+Scheduled email rules that specify emails that the system will send automatically at a specific point in time, e.g. the day of the event.

 .. rst-class:: rest-resource-table